munshka/FastAPI-Project-with-User-Authentication-and-Sum-Calculation/README.md

 This project is a FastAPI application that includes user authentication, user profile retrieval, and a simple API for summing two numbers.

 Features
+User Authentication:
-User Authentication: Secure login using OAuth2 with password hashing and JWT token-based authentication.
+Secure login using OAuth2 with password hashing and JWT token-based authentication.

-User Profile Retrieval: Retrieve the current authenticated user's profile.
+User Profile Retrieval:
+Retrieve the current authenticated user's profile.

+Sum Calculation:
-Sum Calculation: An API endpoint that calculates the sum of two numbers.
+An API endpoint that calculates the sum of two numbers.

 Requirements
 Python 3.7+
 FastAPI
 Pydantic
-Dependencies listed in requirements.txt
+Dependencies are not listed in requirements.txt

 Installation
 Clone the repository: